Click to apply online for teaching position.

 • The preschool curriculum is individualized to meet the physical, intellectual, and social emotion needs of each child.

 EHS Serves pregnant women, infants, and toddlers.
-Early Head Start Programs are available to the family until the child turns 3 years old and is ready to transition into Head Start or another Pre-K program.
+Early Head Start Programs are available to the family until the child turns 3 years old and is ready to transition into Head Start Preschool or another Pre-K program.
 Early Head Start helps families care for their infants and toddlers through early, continuous, intensive, and comprehensive services.

 • Class sizes serve 8 children, with a staff/child ration of 1 to 4.